Roses Bloom Twice

-Roses Bloom Twice is a 1978 Australian television film about a woman's attempts to begin life again.
+Roses Bloom Twice is a 1977 Australian television film about a woman's attempts to begin life over again, after the death of her husband.
+It was written and directed by David Stevens.

 It was produced by Robert Bruning's Gemini Productions.

+Synopsis

 Most of Gemini's TV movies were thrillers, but this one and The Alternative were melodramas.

-Plot

-Diana is widowed and must face life alone.
+The plot revolves around the character, Diana, who is widowed and must face life alone.